Barcelona reaches deal with Agüero to boost team's attack - WHIZ News

 He spent 10 seasons in England, becoming City’s record scorer with 260 goals and one of its greatest-ever players.
 In was at the end of his first season with City that he scored the dramatic stoppage-time winner against Queens Park Rangers in the final game of the season to clinch the title for the club.

-Agüero was with Argentina’s under-20 World Cup winning squads in 2005 and 2007, as well as in the national team that won an Olympic gold medal in Beijing in 2008, alongside Messi.
+Agüero moved to Atlético from Argentine club Independiente.
+He was with Argentina’s under-20 World Cup winning squads in 2005 and 2007, as well as in the national team that won an Olympic gold medal in Beijing in 2008, alongside Messi.

+It’s also unknown if coach Ronald Koeman will return to finish his contract.

+“We started a period of reflection, we are evaluating,” Barcelona president Joan Laporta said.
+“We are in contact with him.
+He’s our coach, he has a contract and we want to respect that, but we also have to reflect on what has gone well and what has not gone well last season.”

-Other possible signings being talked about for Barcelona include Eric García, Agüero’ teammate at Man City, as well as Memphis Depay of Lyon and Georginio Wijnaldum of Liverpool.
+Other possible signings being talked about for Barcelona include Eric García, Agüero’s teammate at Man City, as well as Memphis Depay of Lyon and Georginio Wijnaldum of Liverpool.

+“We want Leo to stay, of course,” Laporta said, “and Agüero’s signing will be one of the several signings that you will be seeing in the month of June.”

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports